 For my backdoor Roth, I admit I have a different strategy.
 The tax benefit with the Roth is that it’s “after-tax” money meaning that it grows in the account tax-free and is also tax-free on withdrawal.
 You’re able to withdraw your contributions at any time but any gains cannot be removed until age 59.5 without a penalty.

 That gives me at minimum 18 years of growth or so.
 I don’t expect to need or utilize the investments in this account when I reach that age, so I swing for the fences a bit with it.

 I don’t try to market time or day trade.
 But I like to pick potential tech growth stocks like Apple, Google, and Facebook.
-I recognize they’re already a part of some of my index fund portfolio but I like betting on the individual companies as well for the long-term.
+I recognize they’re already a part of some of my index fund portfolio but I like betting on the stock of individual companies as well for the long-term.

 Angel investing can be tricky as I’ve found out in the past.
 The strategy here is that if you make enough bets, one or two will become huge winners and make up for the loss of the others.
 They say you need to make 10 bets for 1 to pan out.

 The problem for me was that I didn’t necessarily have the capital to make all those bets.
 At $25,000 or $100,000 each, just how many can I invest in before it accounts for over 3-5% of my portfolio.

 However, I still love the idea of angel investing and being part of something from an early stage especially if I can influence it in some way.
 I enjoy participating in growth both from an operational standpoint but financially as well.
 (Side note: my favorite show is Shark Tank.)

 So I recently decided to invest in an angel investing fund which allows me to spread my bets using one investment.
 They’re utilizing their funds to invest in 10 companies, all with significant upside potential.

 This is definitely a home run play where I’m comfortable with losing the funds, but dreaming of significant, potentially life-changing returns.